 - Or, you can wait until a possible edited version is for sale (though that won’t be for months later…if ever).
 There are some people who will not participate in the roundtables but want to see everyone else’s ideas.
-So this option allows them to still get it, but instead of paying with a submission of their own, they pay with money.
-If you’d like to purchase the edited compilations from some of the past round tables, please visit my store.
+So this option allows them to still get it, but instead of paying with a submission of their own, they buy it.
+Check out PatchworkMarketplace.com to see if any are available right now.

 SHOULD I CREDIT THE PERSON THAT I GOT THE IDEAS FROM?